 Few Australian brands and supplements have reached a level of cult status within the nation’s bodybuilding and weight training fraternity.
-Mass Muscle Fuel (MMF) from Elemental Nutrition has done just that in a little over 7 years since it has first released.
-Having built a reputable following for its original version; Massive Muscle Fuel Hardcore, Elemental Nutrition have recently released their upgrade to the original MMF, the Massive Muscle Fuel 2.0.
+Massive Muscle Fuel (MMF) from Elemental Nutrition has done just that since it has first released.
+Having built a reputable following for its original version; Massive Muscle Fuel Hardcore, Elemental Nutrition have recently released their upgrade to the original MMF, the Re-Engineered Massive Muscle Fuel .
 So how does the latest version of MMF stack up against the original and will the supplement retain is cult like status?

 Elemental Nutrition Massive Muscle Fuel – First Impressions